 re-proposes the Trebbiano with a

 breeze of freshness and sapidity that in the mouth results enchanting with hints of citrus and fruit.
 Vinified in

-stainless steel tanks with final refinement for two years in the bottle.
+stainless steel tanks with final refinement for at least two years in the bottle.

 100% Perricone, Native specie of western Sicily.
 Formerly mainly used for “Marsala rubino” or for blending